 The following achievements were highlighted by the PC#32:

-• The start of the beam operation phase B+ stage 2 on August 1, 2023 after the installation of the repaired circulator and the modified RFQ couplers;
+The start of the beam operation phase B+ stage 2 on August 1, 2023 after the installation of the repaired circulator and the modified RFQ couplers;

-• The implementation of the experimental programme reaching so far 113 mA current transported up to the Beam Dump at 0.1% duty cycle with good stability.
+The implementation of the experimental programme reaching so far 113 mA current transported up to the Beam Dump at 0.1% duty cycle with good stability.

-• The repairs made to fix the manufacturing quality issues with some of the SRF Linac components;
+The repairs made to fix the manufacturing quality issues with some of the SRF Linac components;

-• The sound progress of the enhancement activities specially the start of the prototyping of the RFQ RFPS based on solid-state technology;
+The sound progress of the enhancement activities specially the start of the prototyping of the RFQ RFPS based on solid-state technology;

-• The significant progress of the Fusion Neutron Source Design activities both on the Lithium Facility and on the Engineering Design, in particular taking advantage of the LIPAc operation to test new diagnostics.
+The significant progress of the Fusion Neutron Source Design activities both on the Lithium Facility and on the Engineering Design, in particular taking advantage of the LIPAc operation to test new diagnostics.

 On the second day, the PC members drew up and approved the Record of Conclusions, making recommendations, and acknowledging the accomplished work.

+The 31st Broader Approach Steering Committee (BASC#31) was held on the 11th of May 2023 at the QST Rokkasho Fusion Institute.
+Many members and invited participants of the BASC#31 attended this meeting in person.
+It gave them the possibility to visit the accelerator facility, its associated control rooms, and the clean room facility for the LIPAc SRF Linac assembly.
 The organisation of the BASC#31 in Rokkasho provided the opportunity to highlight the progress of the IFMIF/EVEDA project.
 The latest achievements with respect to both LIPAc and Fusion Neutron Source Design activities were presented by the Project Leader.
 Regarding the LIPAc project, the start of the injector Continuous Wave campaign in order to identify the best plasma electrode, the repair of the circulator and its delivery onsite, and the improvement of the RFQ couplers thermal behaviour with new inner conductors enabled to propose a new schedule to resume beam operation in a timely manner.
 As for the Fusion Neutron Source activities, the progress of both experimental and simulation works was pointed out on the Lithium Facility and on the Engineering Design.
+Once the phase B+ is completed (high duty cycle 125-mA deuteron beam at 5 MeV), beam operation will be interrupted for a long period to proceed with the SRF Linac installation.
+This last equipment will enable to reach 9 MeV at high duty cycle.
+Meanwhile, the improvement of the maintenance and the enhancements of the injector, RFPS and Control System aim to increase the availability of the LIPAc in the future operation campaigns.

 The injector CW campaign was interrupted during a few weeks to fix two technical issues which appeared in a row just after resuming this activity at the beginning of 2023.
 For the first one, a fuse and few transistors were found damaged in the power supply of the second source coil.
 Procurement of new components was relatively fast and allowed fixing the power supply in a timely manner.
 The second difficulty came immediately after resuming injector operations and was linked to the power supply of the magnetron.
 On-site investigations did not allow to determine the reason of this failure.
 The power supply was replaced by a spare one from same manufacturer with different remote control interfaces.
 Yet few adjustments were needed to accommodate a different communication protocol and physical interfaces.
 The control system group worked closely with the injector group to update the local control system.
 Tests were performed in manual and remote modes to confirm signal synchronization with timing system, interlocks and operability from injector OPI (Operator Interface).
 Eventually, the injector operations with deuteron beam resumed on 29 March with the 11mm PE (plasma electrode).
 While plasma conditioning is organized during nights, beam extractions is performed during evening shifts and reached 150 mA extracted current at 100% DC (duty cycle) in the last days.
 Emittance measurements are performed at 5% DC for different beam extraction conditions.
 The objective is to gather enough data to compare results with the ones of previous injector campaign in 2022 using same PE diameter.